Business Administration Courses

 A capstone course conducted with case method.
 Examination of external and internal environments of business.
 Analysis of the formulation and implementation of organizational strategy, both in private and not-for-profit sectors.
 Integration of prior studies in accounting, economics, management, marketing, law, and behavior.
 This course includes administration of a major field test in business as the required exit exam for all seniors in the Reeves School of Business.
 This course is part of the Reeves School of Business Professional Core.

 Prerequisites: BUS 3320 or permission of the instructor, department chair, school head, or college dean.
-Additionally, only students who have earned 87 credits or more are able to register for this course.
+Additionally, only students who have earned 87 credit hours or more are able to register for this course.

 Offered: fall and spring